Anisotropic Chan-Vese segmentation: Preliminaries

-Throughout the paper, $\Omega\subset \mathbb{R}^N$ will denote an open bounded set with boundary $\partial\Omega$ and $\nu^\Omega$ will denote the outer unit exterior normal at a point on the boundary, when defined.
-We denote by $L^1(\Omega)$ and $\mathcal M(\Omega)^M$ the set of Lebesgue integrable functions in $\Omega$ and the set of finite vector Radon measures on $\Omega$, respectively.
-In the case that $M=1$, we omit the index. {For any measurable set $E\subset\mathbb R^N$ with respect to the Lebesgue measure in $\mathbb R^N$, we denote by $|E|$ the Lebesgue measure of $E$.} By $\mathcal H^{N-1}$, we denote the {$(N - 1)-$dimensional Haussdorf} measure.
-We denote by $BV(\Omega)$ the Banach space of functions of bounded variation in $\Omega$ with the norm defined next: where $Du$ is the distributional gradient of $u$.
-If $u\in BV(\Omega)$, then the measure $Du$ can be decomposed into its absolutely continuous part and singular with respect to the Lebesgue measure $\mathcal L^N$: with $\nabla u$ being the Radon-Nikodym derivative of $Du$ with respect to $\mathcal L^N$.
+where $Du$ is the distributional gradient of $u$.
+If $u\in \bv(\Omega)$, then the measure $Du$ can be decomposed into its absolutely continuous part and singular with respect to the Lebesgue measure $\mathcal L^N$: with $\nabla u$ being the Radon-Nikodym derivative of $Du$ with respect to $\mathcal L^N$.
 We use standard notations and results for bounded variation functions such as those in \cite{ambrosio2000fbv}.
-In particular, $J_u$ will denote the jump set of $u\in BV(\Omega)$ and $\nu^u$ the Radon-Nikodym of $Du$ with respect to its total variation; i.e. $\nu^u=\frac{Du}{|Du|}$.
+In particular, $J_u$ will denote the jump set of $u\in \bv(\Omega)$ and $\nu^u$ the Radon-Nikodym of $Du$ with respect to its total variation; i.e. $\nu^u=\frac{Du}{|Du|}$.
 Moreover, $D^s u$ can be split into the jump part of the measure $D^j u$ and its Cantor part $D^cu$ and with $u^+$ and $u^-$ being the approximate limits at a jump point.
 We will assume the criterion that $\nu^u$ is oriented at $\mathcal H^{N-1}-$a.e. point on $J_u$ in such a way that $u^+>u^-$.

 We consider the space

 In \cite[Theorem 1.2]{anzellotti1}, the weak trace on the boundary of a bounded Lipschitz domain $\Omega$ of the normal component of $\z \in X_\Omega$ is defined.
 Namely, it is proved that the formula